 Final verdict: Based on what I’ve already reviewed, I liked this slightly more than The Thirteenth Bucket List, but I liked it less than Missing You.
 Still, it’s a solid, enjoyable drama that touches on life after death, the in between, relationships, life, and your dreams and aspirations.

-What was so special about So Yeol that she could hear Hyun Joon’s voice but everything else was just loud, unclear, chaotic voices?
+What was so special about So Yeol that she could hear Hyun Joon’s voice?
+Everything else was just loud, unclear, chaotic voices?

-Now that So Yeol is discharged from the hospital, will she still have this ability to see and/or communicate with the dead or was this a one-off?
+Will So Yeol still have this ability to communicate with the dead?
+Or was this a one-off?

 What happens to Hyun Joon’s girlfriend after she leaves the hospital?

 What happens to Hyun Joon?
 Will he move on now that he has the ring and that his girlfriend is okay?
-Or will he be stuck at the hospital?
+I hope he can finally move on.